MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/government/guide.md

-# Tour Guide
+# Guide

-A Tour Guide plays a crucial role in retaining new players by building relationships and providing a positive first impression of DemocracyCraft.
+A Guide plays a crucial role in retaining new players by building relationships and providing a positive first impression of DemocracyCraft.
 Your job is to engage with new players, create a connection, and give them a reason to stay.

 ## Duties

-As a Tour Guide, your duties include:
+As a Guide, your duties include:
 - Initiating tours with new players using the ``/doe-guideattend username`` command.
 - Attending at least 2 tours per week.
 - Using guiding questions to build relationships with new players.